Icerigger

 Icerigger is a 1974 science fiction novel by American writer Alan Dean Foster.
 Like many of Foster's science-fiction novels, Icerigger takes place within his Humanx Commonwealth fictional universe.
 The book's two sequels are Mission to Moulokin and The Deluge Drivers.

 Plot

-After an unfortunate accident, Ethan Fortune, a simple salesman and sophisticated interstellar traveler, finds himself stranded on the deadly frozen world of Tran-Ky-Ky with professional adventurer Skua September.
-Together they search for a way off the planet while fighting against both the extreme weather and deadly fauna of the alien world.
+Following a criminal kidnapping gone wrong, Ethan Frome Fortune, a simple salesman and sophisticated interstellar traveler, finds himself stranded on the alien, deadly frozen world of Tran-Ky-Ky.
+With him are professional adventurer/soldier of fortune Skua September, the interstellar tycoon and his daughter who were the targets of the kidnapping, a vacationing schoolteacher, and the sole surviving kidnapper.